 On arrival at the Canons Ashby an expert horologist worked hard to reassemble the mechanism.

-With a lot of care, patience and some expert advice, this impressive piece of engineering gradually took shape.
+With a lot of care, patience and expert knowledge, this impressive piece of engineering gradually took shape.
 At some points staff and volunteers were called in to help with the heavy lifting: the metal frame alone weighs 200 kilos!
+The clock mechanism was then on display in the Great Kitchen for almost two years.

 The final installation will take some time due to the complexity of the task, and the experts who are required to perform it.